Syed-Talha-Bukhari/E-Cademy/README.md

 # E-Cademy
-E-Cademy is a distant leraning platform to minimize physical boundaries and provide education to all built using PHP and SQL
+E-Cademy is a distant learning platform to minimize physical boundaries and provide education to all built using PHP and SQL